Gamera, the Giant Monster: Crew

-Dakora
+Early attempts

 Daiei Film originally intended to take a monster film "Giant Sea Demon Dakora" (大海魔ダコラ, Daikaima Dakora) to feature a giant octopus, however the project was cancelled due to difficulties to use an actual octopus for filming.

-Nezura

 Due to the success of The Birds and Toho's Godzilla films, Masaichi Nagata, the then-President of Daiei Film, wanted to produce a similar film and developed Giant Horde Beast Nezura, a film that would have featured overgrown rats attacking Tokyo.
 The film project was assigned to Yonesaburo Tsukiji to direct the special effects and Noriaki Yuasa to direct the film, despite the studio thinking Yuasa was a "wash-out".
 Yuasa became attached to the film due to other directors refusing to accept the assignment, feeling that the film and its genre were beneath them and would have ended their careers.

 Stop motion, mechanical props, and suitmation were initially used to portray the creatures, with Ryosaku Takayama building several prototypes and a radio controlled prop, but these were unsuccessful and the crew were forced to use live rats crawling over miniature cities.
 However, the rats were wild, uncooperative, and infested with fleas.
 Due to this, the health department forced the production to shut down.
 The cancellation of Nezura left Tsukiji's privately owned studio in debt.
 Nezura was originally billed as Daiei's "premiere monster movie" scheduled to be released for new years in 1964.
 Due to the resources that went into developing Nezura, Nagata was adamant in using those resources for a monster film.